 Wherever possible, competitive bids will be taken.
 If competitive bids cannot be taken due to the perishable nature of the commodity or if climatic conditions, market fluctuations, or agriculture practices restrict bidding procedures, prior written justification for the sale must be approved in writing by the Chief Procurement Officer.

 Sales of all timber, mineral, or other natural resources must be in accordance with the following State Statute:

 RSMo 172.020.
 "The curators shall not sell, trade or otherwise convey or permit the severance of timber, minerals or other natural resources, unless the curators comply with bidding procedures established by rule that mandate notice of the transaction be provided in a manner reasonably calculated to apprise prospective purchasers.
 Such rule or rules must at a minimum require at least one notice of the transaction be published in a newspaper of general circulation where the resources are located.”

 Disposal of Surplus Property

-Any department or division within the University, upon determining that an item is surplus to its needs, shall complete UM Form 27 (Property Inventory and Change Report) and forward it to University Surplus Property.
+Any department or division within the University, upon determining that an item is surplus to its needs, shall have a Disposal Request through our software completed and approved before items can be picked up.